 In order to maintain satisfactory progress towards degree completion at Northwestern College, students must successfully complete 67% of the cumulative credit hours attempted at all times.
 Withdrawing from school, earning NP (No Pass) grades, and/or failing coursework may result in not meeting the 67% satisfactory completion rate in order to graduate in the time period allowed.
-Students who successfully complete 67% of their attempted credits will be placed on financial aid warning or probation (see Financial Aid Warning and Probation, p.8).
+Students who successfully complete 67% of their attempted credits meet the quantitative measure for monitoring satisfactory academic progress.
+Failure to complete 67% of their attempted credits will be placed on financial aid warning or probation (see Financial Aid Warning and Probation, p.8).
 Duration of financial aid eligibility: Students may attempt no more than 186 credit hours (150% of credit hours needed to complete a degree program at NWC) in order to maintain their financial aid eligibility.
 If a student is unable to complete his/her degree program in the 150% degree completion time frame (12 semesters), financial aid eligibility will be terminated.
 Students returning only to earn an additional major are not eligible for financial assistance.
 Students who enroll in a 2nd degree or teacher certification may be eligible for financial aid and will have their SAP calculated using the credit hours beyond the first degree.